Mastercard/flow/doc/src/main/markdown/further.md

  1. The runner gives each flow execution an identity, available in the test body as [`assertion.correlation().id()`][Assertion!.correlation()].
 By default this is generated and unique; if the flow's messages already carry a suitable unique identifier, configure [`correlation()`][AbstractFlocessor.correlation(Function)] to extract it from the `Flow` instead.
  2. The test sends the identifier to the system under test, typically as a request header.
 If the system generates its own identifier and returns it (e.g. a transaction ID), bind it with `assertion.correlation().alias( id )` so that events carrying either value are attributed.
  3. The system under test propagates the identifier into its logging context (e.g. an MDC field in its log pattern).
  4. A `CorrelatedCapture` source delivers each event to the runner's `Collector` together with the identifier it carried.
-The runner routes it to the flow's report entry if that flow is executing; events for a flow that has already finished, or whose identifier is unknown, absent, or bound to more than one execution, are counted but never attached to another flow.
+The runner adds it to the report entry of the flow that identifier belongs to, including events that arrive after the flow has finished.
+Events whose identifier is unknown, absent, or claimed by more than one execution are never attached to another flow.
 It never guesses.

 Two kinds of source are supported:

  * The [`CorrelatedTail`][CorrelatedTail] class reads a log file incrementally from the point at which the run started.
 Its pattern must capture a `correlation` group alongside `time`, `level` and `source`.
  * For a system in the same JVM, implement `CorrelatedCapture` directly and push events from your logging backend.
 For example, a logback `AppenderBase<ILoggingEvent>` whose `append` method calls `collector.accept( event.getMDCPropertyMap().get( "correlationId" ), new LogEvent( ... ) )`, registered in `open` and removed in `close`.
 The library has no logging-backend dependency.

-Capture is bounded by a [`CaptureBudget`][CaptureBudget]: per-flow and per-run event and byte limits, with the first events retained and omissions counted visibly in the report.
-The defaults are finite but arbitrary; adjust them with [`captureBudget()`][AbstractFlocessor.captureBudget(CaptureBudget)].
-Capture problems are reported and never fail an otherwise-passing test.
+Capture problems (an unreadable or rotated log file, a source that fails to flush) are reported on standard error and in the affected flow's report entry; they never fail an otherwise-passing test.

 <!-- code_link_start -->